remix-run/react-router/docs/start/routing.md

 ## File System Routes

-If you prefer a file system routing convention, the `@react-router/fs-routes` package provides support for [Remix-style flat routes.][route_file_naming]
+If you prefer to define your routes via file naming conventions rather than configuration, the `@react-router/fs-routes` package provides a [file system routing convention.][file-route-conventions]

 ```tsx filename=app/routes.ts
 import { type RouteConfig } from "@react-router/dev/routes";